terms4fairskills/terms4FAIRskills.github.io/README.md

 <br>
 Thanks to our successful EOSC co-creation proposal, we continued to develop the Terms4FAIRskills (T4FS) using two real-life use cases - the CODATA/RDA Summer Schools and the ELIXIR Training Platform Training and Events Portal (TeSS).
 Through a number of workshops and hackathons, we iteratively annotated a large number of training materials using the Semaphora annotation tool.

-This has led to a new release of T4FS, which is available [here](https://github.com/terms4fairskills/FAIRterminology).

 Currently, T4FS is based on the following model:

 ![T4FS Core model](/img/T4FS_vEOSC.png "T4FS Core model")